yellowdog/python-examples/README.md

 | `workerTags`                           | The list of Worker Tags that will be used to match against the Worker Tag of a candidate Worker.
 E.g., `["tag_x", "tag_y"]`.                                                                                                               | Yes  | Yes | Yes  |      |
 | `workRequirementData`                  | The name of the file containing the JSON document in which the Work Requirement is defined.
 E.g., `"test_workreq.json"`.                                                                                                                   | Yes  |     |      |      |

-## Automatic Properties
+### Automatic Properties

-In addition to the property inheritance mechanism, some properties are set automatically by the `yd-submit` command, as a usage convenience if they're not explicitly specified.
+In addition to the property inheritance mechanism, some properties are set automatically by the `yd-submit` command if they're not explicitly specified, as a usage convenience .

-### Work Requirement, Task Group and Task Naming
+#### Work Requirement, Task Group and Task Naming

-- The **Work Requirement** name is automatically set using a concatenation of the `tag` property, and a UTC timestamp: e,g.: `mytag_221024-15552480`.
+- The **Work Requirement** name is automatically set using a concatenation of the `tag` property, and a UTC timestamp: for example `mytag_221024-15552480`.
 - **Task Group** names are automatically created for any Task Group that is not explicitly named, using names of the form `task_group_1` (or `task_group_01`, etc., for larger numbers of Task Groups).
 Task Group numbers can also be included in user-defined Task Group names using the `{{task_group_number}}` variable substitution discussed below.
-- **Task** names are automatically created for any Task that is not explicitly named, using names of the form `task_1` (or `task_01`, etc., for larger numbers of Tasks).
+- **Task** names are automatically created for any Task that is not explicitly named, using names of the form `task_1` (or `task_01` and so on for larger numbers of Tasks).
 The Task counter resets for each different Task Group.
 Task numbers can also be included in user-defined Task names using the `{{task_number}}` variable substitution discussed below.

-#### Obtaining Names/Context from Environment Variables at Task Run Time
+##### Obtaining Names/Context from Environment Variables at Task Run Time

 When a Task executes, its Task name and number, Task Group name and number, Work Requirement name, Namespace, and Tag can be made automatically available to the Task in the following environment variables, if the `addYDEnvironmentVariables` property is set to `true`: